oauthstuff/draft-oauth-rar/main.md

 We would would like to thank Daniel Fett, Sebastian Ebling, Dave Tonge, Mike Jones, Nat Sakimura, and Rob Otto for their valuable feedback during the preparation of this draft.

-We would also like to thank Daniel Fett, Dave Tonge and Aaron Parecki for their valuable feedback to this draft.
+We would also like to thank Daniel Fett, Dave Tonge, and Aaron Parecki for their valuable feedback to this draft.

 # IANA Considerations {#iana_considerations}